-You are more than welcome to have changes of clothes ready, but keep in mind: your little one may get grouchy when there are too many clothing changes.
+You are more than welcome to have more than one outfit ready.
+Keep in mind: your little one may get grouchy when there are too many clothing changes.
 Prioritize.
 For infants, a diaper and bare belly are the look.
 It’s adorable to add fun accessories like a hat or socks to this simple approach.
-Diaper covers work great for covering up diapers with caricatures on them, but aren’t a necessity.
+Diaper covers or cute shorts work great for covering up diapers with caricatures on them.

-The clothes you pick out for your children shouldn’t be stiff, or complicated.
+The clothes you pick out for your children should be fun and un-complicated.
 We want everyone to be comfortable, and we want the focus in the pictures to be on the child, not the clothes.
-For boys: jeans and especially overalls for photos taken outside work very well!
+For boys: jeans and especially overalls for outdoor photos work very well!
 For girls: a pretty sundress or any outfit without a lot of prints.